2012 United States House of Representatives elections in Indiana: District 4

 Republican incumbent Todd Rokita ran for re-election in 2012.
 Rokita's home lies "about 500 yards" outside the boundaries of the newly drawn 4th district, a phenomenon he attributed in May 2011 to "a kind of comeuppance thing" on the part of members of the Indiana General Assembly in return for his having supported a nonpartisan redistricting process during his tenure as Secretary of State of Indiana.
 Sue Landske, a Republican member of the Indiana Senate, denied that this was the case.
-The 4th district is expected to remain favorable to Republicans.
+The 4th district was expected to remain favorable to Republicans.